 For $\varepsilon\in(0,1),\ t\geq0$, define the Radon measure $\xi_t^{\varepsilon}$ by

 and we let $d\xi^{\varepsilon}:=d\xi_t^{\varepsilon}dt$ on $\Omega\times[0,\infty)$.
-We call $d\xi_t^{\varepsilon}$ and $d\xi$ the discrepancy measures.
+We call $d\xi_t^{\varepsilon}$ and $d\xi^{\varepsilon}$ the discrepancy measures.
 It is well known that, as well as \eqref{eq:well-preparedness}, the well-prepared initial data \eqref{eq:initial-data} have nonpositive discrepancy measure, that is, for small $\varepsilon>0$,

-The main goal of this section is to prove that $d\xi^{\varepsilon}\to0$ as $\varepsilon\to0$.
+The main goal is to prove that $d\xi^{\varepsilon}\to0$ as $\varepsilon\to0$ (Theorem \ref{thm:vanishing-xi}).
 This is crucial to verify the ``surface-like" behavior of our energy measures $d\mu^{\varepsilon}$ as $\varepsilon\to0$.
 The motivation of this framework is from \cite{I93}, which is further developed by \cite{T23} with the Lagrange multiplier for the volume constraint.

 The main challenge when following the framework of \cite{T23} arises from the fact that the forcing term is no longer constant in the spatial variable due to the presence of obstacles, which fails the availability of \cite[Proposition 6]{T23}, namely the nonpositivity of $\xi^{\varepsilon}$.
 This then results in another term in the monotonicity formula (Proposition \ref{prop:monotonicity-formula}) from $\xi^{\varepsilon}$ which we have to control.